 Chevrolet Cavalier owners have reported 17 problems related to abs brake fail (under the service brakes category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Cavalier based on all problems reported for the Cavalier.

 The contact owns a 1998 Chevrolet Cavalier.
 The contact stated that the abs brake module failed.
 The contact stated that the failure caused the brake pedal to become abnormally soft and the vehicle had become increasingly difficult to stop when the brakes were applied.
 The contact was advised by the manufacturer that the abs brake module component was not available for replacement.
 The vehicle was not repaired.
 The failure mileage was unknown, but the current mileage was 134,000.